scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The connection can be closed from either side of the WebSocket.
 It is closed on the web browser side via an option in GhostTest’s pulldown menu, and it closed on the text editor side by closing the active buffer.

-..
-Figure:: ./figs/tabtrigger.png
-   :align: center
-   :scale: 53%
-   :figclass: bht

-   Example of a tab trigger being entered in Sublime Text 3 editor and appearing in a Jupyter Notebook cell.
-A pop-up menu lists the available snippets.
-The list was narrowed to one snippet by the entry of three letters.

-A Jupyter notebook with two code snippets from the cctbxsnips library for the Sublime Text 3 editor are shown in Figure 2.
+A Jupyter notebook with two code snippets from the cctbxsnips library for the Sublime Text 3 editor are shown in Fig. :ref:`twocells`.
 The two code cells have been run, and the output from the second cell is printed in the notebook.
 The first cell is being edited to change the name of the mtz file that is to be read.
 A pop-up menu in Jupyter has appeared with a list of candidate file names.